 CONTEXT: Tennis is often played in hot, humid environments, intensifying the thermoregulatory strain placed on the athletes.
 As a safety measure, some tennis organizations allow for a 10-minute break in play between the second and third sets when environmental conditions are extreme.
 However, the actual effect of these breaks in reducing core temperature is unknown.

-PURPOSE: To determine sodium losses in sweat, fluid balance, and change in core temperature (Tc) in professional female tennis players during tournament matches in the heat.
+OBJECTIVE: To determine change in core temperature after a 10-minute break in play and assess fluid balance in professional female tennis players during tournament matches in the heat.

 SETTING: A Women's Tennis Association Tour-sanctioned outdoor tournament on hard courts under hot conditions (30.3°C ± 2.3°C).

 PATIENTS OR OTHER PARTICIPANTS: Seven professional tennis players.

 MAIN OUTCOME MEASURE(S): Change in core temperature after a 10-minute break in tournament play, fluid intake, and sweat losses during match play.